Senate report details sweeping failures around Jan. 6 attack - WTMJ

 The Senate report recounts how the Guard was delayed for hours on Jan.
 6 as officials in multiple agencies took bureaucratic steps to release the troops.
 It details hours of calls between officials in the Capitol and the Pentagon and as the then-chief of the Capitol Police, Steven Sund, desperately begged for help.

 It finds that the Pentagon spent hours “mission planning” and seeking multiple layers of approvals as Capitol Police were being overwhelmed and brutally beaten by the rioters.
-It also states that the Defense Department’s response was “informed by criticism” of its heavy-handed response to protests in the summer of 2020 after the death of George Floyd at the hands of police.
+It also states that the Defense Department’s response was “informed by criticism” of its heavy-handed response to protests in the summer of 2020 after the death of George Floyd in police custody.

 The senators are heavily critical of the Capitol Police Board, a three-member panel that includes the heads of security for the House and Senate and the Architect of the Capitol.
 The board is now required to approve requests by the police chief, even in urgent situations.
 The report recommends that its members “regularly review the policies and procedures” after senators found that none of the board members on Jan.
 6 understood their own authority or could detail the statutory requirements for requesting National Guard assistance.